Using multiple traefik middlewares using docker labels

 To create the user/password information, use this command line (from the

 traefik documentation).
-You need apache2-utils
+You need apache2-utils for the htpasswd

 command on debian like distribution.